 - Media files - go into the Avid MediaFiles folders

-- Projects - are saved either in the Users/Shared or Users/Username folder, or can even be saved on an external drive
+- Projects - are saved either in the Users/Shared or Users/Username folder, or can be saved into a specific place- such as an external drive.

 - The Attic Folder - where autosave backup files are stored.
 This can be found in the Users/Shared/AvidMediaComposer folder.
 (You can also search for it.)

 T351 students - Create a folder called "Avid MediaFiles" on the top level of your media drive.

 Starting Avid - the Select Project window - After you launch Media Composer, you'll be greeted with the Select Project window.
 You've got to select a project or make a new one.
 (Unlike FCP

 Folder - This is the path where your project and all other supporting files go.
 In T351 you should set this to be your personal media folder on either your local or external drive.